 Note: The variables used to calculate two indices have been modified.
 The crime index variable was removed from the personal disruption index and pounds landed per capita has replaced percent in agriculture, forestry and fishing variable in the commercial fishing reliance index.

 - Area of Coverage: Communities in coastal counties in Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Texas, California, Oregon, Washington, Alaska and Hawaii

 - Format: Excel and CSV

 Units: Data were primarily collected at the Census Designated Place (CDP) level.
 In the Northeast, some community data were collected at the Minor Civil Division (MCD) level and, in Hawaii, at the Census County Division (CCD) level.

-Data Sources: NOAA Fisheries, U.S. Census Bureau’s American Community Survey (ACS), Washington State Recreational and Conservation Office, Oregon State Marine Board, California State Parks Division of Boating and Waterways, Pacific States Marine Fisheries Commission, and Alaska Department of Fish and Game, and Hawai’i Division of Aquatic Resources.
+Data Sources: NOAA Fisheries, U.S. Census Bureau’s American Community Survey (ACS), Washington Department of Fish and Wildlife, Oregon State Marine Board, California Department of Fish and Wildlife, Pacific States Marine Fisheries Commission, Alaska Department of Fish and Game, and Hawai’i Division of Aquatic Resources.